ontio/ontology-java-sdk/docs/en/asset.md

 ontAssetTx.transfer(from,to,value)
 ```

-2. How to call the transfer method in the contract according to the contract abi file?
-(You can refer to this method for asset contracts deployed by users themselves).
+#### Use Smart Contract

+You also use smart contract to deal with  native digital asset.

-Ontology asset smart contract ABI describes the functional interface of smart contract and supports parameter transfer:
+Ontology smart contract ABI describes the functional interface of smart contract and supports parameter transfer:

 ```
 {